pwyq/blog/_posts/2020-12-02-Determine-Order-Of-Element-From-A-Blackbox.md

 ---
-title: Determine the order of element from a blackbox list
+title: Determine the order of elements from a blackbox list
 date: 2020-02-15
 categories:
     - tech